ftchirou/faical.dev/src/modern-swift-data-access-layers/README.md

 We simply call `insert(_:Movie)` on the remote store and we use [handleEvents](https://developer.apple.com/documentation/combine/publisher/3204713-handleevents) to intercept the `Movie` emitted and insert it in the local store (by calling the private helper `addLocally(_:Movie)`).

-We erase the returned value to the type `AnyPublisher<Movie, Error>` because, at the call site, we're not concerned about the exact type of the returned publisher.
-And because the initial publisher (`Future<Object, Error>`) can potentially go through many transformations, each one changing its type.
+We erase the returned value to the type `AnyPublisher<Movie, Error>` because at the call site, we're not concerned about the exact type of the returned publisher.
+Also because the initial publisher (`Future<Object, Error>`) can potentially go through many transformations, each one changing its type.

 ##### Update a movie